mchesler613/logging/README.md

 # Sample Logging Project

-The standard Python [logging](https://docs.python.org/3/library/logging.html) library is used widely to log various types of information in python programs for loging errors, debugging and displaying warning messages.
+The standard Python [logging](https://docs.python.org/3/library/logging.html) library is used widely to log various types of information in python programs for logging errors, debugging and displaying warning messages.

 This simple demo shows how I use this library, instead of reinventing the wheel, to log information from a running program in a file with a custom name, location, and format.